realvoidgojo/CTF-Challenges/OverTheWire/Natas/README.md

 Let Use Compresses , Like PHAR (PHP Archive)

-Template IMP save this as `natas33.php.template`
+This Template !Important save this as `natas33.php.template`

 ```php
 <?php